Member Area

 Marco Garcia, Architect, Architecture | 49 Marco Garcia, M.Arch, MAA, is an Architect at Architecture49 for 6 years working extensively with in the science and technology sector on a wide variety of laboratory typologies.
 Marco works with multidisciplinary teams to respond to requirements of scientific processes, work-flows and to develop solutions to optimize the use of space and equipment in the context of sustainable whole building design.
 Marco has been recently involved in a number of successful LEED laboratory projects.
 Marco is an approachable and dynamic team member who actively listens and understands the core issues before putting forward creative and innovative design alternatives.

-Carmen de Hoog, Director, Strategic Planning and Operation, University of British Columbia Dr. Carmen de Hoog obtained her Ph.D. from the University of Toronto and was a post-doctoral fellow in proteomics at the University of Southern Denmark.
+Carmen de Hoog, Director, Strategic Planning and Operations, School of Biomedical Engineering, University of British Columbia Dr. Carmen de Hoog obtained her Ph.D. from the University of Toronto and was a post-doctoral fellow in proteomics at the University of Southern Denmark.
 In January 2005, Carmen joined the University of British Columbia as a research associate.
 In 2008, she moved into a research administration role and in 2021 was appointed the Director of Strategic Planning & Operations in the School of Biomedical Engineering.
 She manages a team of 28 in a range of operational areas: HR, IT, finance, communications, facilities management, events, partnerships, and education.

 Reduction in Embodied Carbon and Net Zero Achievements at the Sidney Centre for Plant Health